 Another neurodivergent historical that totally enthralled me!
 Young widow Beth has led a respectable life, until she meets Lord Ian Mackenzie.
 Ian is an autistic hero, and Ashley navigates Ian and Beth’s path to an HEA without erasing Ian’s autism but also without making the HEA feel like it’s *despite* his autism.
-He is a full hero with the autism, and together Beth and Ian find a full love.
-Historical, neurodiverse.
+Historical, neurodivergent.
 M/F.

 By Kerrigan Byrne